LA/CA

 Dissertation:

-Care-full & Careful Crafting: Trans Asian American Care Webs & Information Infrastructure
+Care-full & Careful Crafting: Trans Asian American Care & Information Infrastructure

-My current research examines how trans Asian Americans employ information infrastructures and practices to build and sustain care webs as a means into theorizing further trans of color care and its relations to information infrastructure through .
-Specifically, I ask: What information infrastructures and practices do trans and gender expansive Asian Americans employ to build and sustain care webs?
-To answer this question, I am working with Lavender Phoenix, a San Francisco Bay Area based community-based organization committed to building trans and queer Asian American and Pacific Islander power, to look at the information infrastructures they’ve built and the care webs they’ve crafted.
+My current research examines how trans Asian Americans employ information infrastructures and practices to build and sustain care practices as a means into theorizing further trans of color care and its relations to information infrastructure.
+Specifically, I ask: What information infrastructures and practices do trans and gender expansive Asian Americans employ to build and sustain care practices?
+To answer this question, I am working with Lavender Phoenix, a San Francisco Bay Area based community-based organization committed to building trans and queer Asian American and Pacific Islander power, to look at the information infrastructures they’ve built and the care they practice.